-Rule 8: Beaches and County parks are open; however, the County may close parks for maintenance or repairs, to address safety concerns, or for Covid-related response.
+Rule 8: Beaches and County parks are open; however, the County may close parks for maintenance or repairs, to address safety concerns, or for COVID-related response.
 Waiale Park shall remain closed to accommodate the provision of temporary emergency shelters.
 County parks and beach parks will be open from 7:00 a.m. through 7:00 p.m.
-Use of picnic tables and pavilions is allowed, but camping and the use of barbecue grills are not allowed.
 Only permitted commercial activities are allowed.
-Persons using park facilities must comply with Rule 5 to the extent reasonably feasible.
+Persons using park facilities must comply with Rule 5 to the extent reasonably feasible, including sanitizing surfaces of picnic tables and grills before and after use.